 I would recommend staying away from milk chocolate, only because the pie is sweet enough, and you’re looking to compliment the sweetness with enough chocolate flavor to taste, not to add to the sweetness!

-Do You Use Light or Dark Karo® Syrup?
+Do You Use Light Corm Syrup or Dark Corn Syrup In Pecan Pie?

 Can I Substitute Honey or Maple Syrup in this Chocolate Pecan Pie?